heisenburger/ws/_posts/2015-03-03-multiverses-wormholes.md

 Wormholes — all kinds of wormholes — are something we haven’t seen, but some of our models say they are possible.
 So we don’t know if they really are real yet!
 Depending on which models you pick, different kinds of wormholes are possible.

-A kind of wormhole that could allow travel from one universe to another is something called a Kerr black hole♀.
+A kind of wormhole that could allow travel from one universe to another is something called a <span id="kerr">Kerr black hole[♀](#kerr-notes)</span>.
 In a usual black hole, gravity pulls everything past the event horizon (where even light can’t escape!), towards the point in the middle called the singularity.
 At this point, many of our models (our laws of physics) breaks down.
 We have no idea what even _might_ happen here!
 But for a spinning black hole, this singularity expands out into a ring shape —a hole shape — something that matter might be able to travel through.

 If we were to pretend that we had a spaceship robust enough to go into this kind of black hole without being spaghettified and torn to bits, maybe we could go through this ring.
 The model (called the Kerr metric) tells us that inside this ring is another ‘exterior’ to the black hole.
 Some think this means another universe.